shautvast/crudlang/README.md

 # crud-lang

 ## Why?
-1. Existing languages are great, but building web services is bolted on, instead of supported out-of-the-box.
+1. Existing languages are just fine, but building web services is bolted on, instead of supported out-of-the-box.
 2. Whereas every company needs an API these days.
-3. I always have trouble mapping urls the code that handles them.
+3. Is it just me? -I always have trouble mapping urls the code that handles them.
 4. There is no language (AFAIK) that supports layering. (controllers, services, database access, etc).
 This pattern is ubiquitous (at least where I live).
 5. ORM's are awful.
 Mapping from sql rows to objects is a pain.
 This should be easy.
 6. Json is ubiquitous.
 Convention over configuration: A controller returns json by default.